Specialized seizure monitoring in a comfortable environment

 To optimize its diagnostic capabilities, the Valley Hospital’s Neuroscience Center of Excellence has added a significant advancement in the diagnosis and treatment of stroke, brain aneurysms, brain and neck tumors, and other neurological conditions with the acquisition of a state-of-the-art neurointerventional biplane angiography system.
-Click here to find out more about this remarkable technology.

 For more information

 Patients are usually scheduled for an epilepsy study by their referring neurologist or Dr. Nasr.
 For more information about the Adult Epilepsy Monitoring Unit at The Valley Hospital, please call 201-447-8311.